Do you love sushi?

 Soft shell crab tempura deep fried and rolled inside with avocado and cucumber.
 Glazing with eel sauce.

-An inside-out spicy ground tuna roll covered with hot dynamite sauce, usually spicy mayo and load of optional toppings.
-The roll is lightly bake, torch, etc. to melt the sauce a bit.
+An inside-out spicy ground tuna roll covered with hot dynamite sauce, usually spicy mayo and loads of optional toppings.
+The roll is lightly baked, torch, etc. to melt the sauce a bit.

-Complete flavor with smoke salmon, cucumber, avocado and cream cheese.
+Complete flavor with smoked salmon, cucumber, avocado, and cream cheese.

-A variety of vegetable filling: avocado, shisi leaves, sprout, asparagus, cucumber, carrot, etc.
+A variety of vegetable filling: avocado, shiso leaves, sprout, asparagus, cucumber, carrot, etc.

 Diced shrimp, crab salad, tobiko and spicy mayo mixed together and top over California roll base.